Made to fit: 3D-printed medicine

 Millions of people around the world take prescription pills or tablets every day.
 These are traditionally manufactured by compressing a powder formulation containing active ingredients and helper constituents (excipients) into a solid form.

-“This is an established process that’s been used for many years,” states Huels.
-“It’s very efficient for the large-scale production of a single formulation to produce billions of pills.”
+“This is an established process that’s been used for many years,” states Kipping.
+“It’s very efficient for the large-scale production of a single formulation to produce billions of pills – such as paracetamol or acetylsalicylic acid.”

-But additive manufacturing has the potential to revolutionize the way that tablets are produced – moving the industry toward digitalization.
-In 2015, the first 3D-printed medication was approved for the treatment of epilepsy, opening the door to the development of customized pills .
+Additive manufacturing has the potential to revolutionize the way that tablets are produced – moving the industry toward digitalization.
+In 2015, the first 3D-printed prescription drug was approved by the US Food and Drug Administration (FDA) for the treatment of epilepsy, opening the door to the development of customized pills .

-As well as helping to get new medicines to patients faster by speeding up clinical trials, 3D printing could also benefit patients with rarer conditions – and help to deliver personalized medicine.
+As well as helping to get new medicines to patients faster by speeding up clinical trials, 3D printing could also benefit patients with rarer conditions – and help to deliver personalized medicine by opening new possibilities for making bespoke pills with a precise dosage tailored to a patient’s needs.

-“You can imagine having small batches made for groups of patients,” predicts Huels.
-“But the ultimate goal would be the customized pill that can meet specific individual needs.”
+“You can imagine having small batches made for groups of patients,” predicts Kipping.
+“But the ultimate goal would be the customized 3D printed ‘polypills’ that combine different medications to meet specific individual needs.”

-Additive manufacturing could also lead to the decentralization of drug production, which could help to secure the supply chains.
+Additive manufacturing could also lead to the decentralization of drug production, which could help to secure the supply chains and make it easier to adapt formulations to comply with regional regulatory requirements.
+In the future, it may even be possible to deploy 3D printing technologies in pharmacies, enabling on-demand manufacturing of small-volume products.

 Please exchange the collagen cartridge